 If you have never experienced pure oudh oils, they are a thing to behold and Al Shareef Oudh has a wonderful selection of oudh oils available to buy at our online store.
 Read on to find out more about the cultivation of this timeless fragrance, and find out why Oudh oil is such a natural perfume revered and respected scent.

-The fungal infection can infect the tree in many ways; through natural wounds, insect borings, floods and human intervention.
+The fungal infection can infect the tree in many ways; through natural wounds, insect borings, floods, and human intervention.
 Once the tree is infected it stimulates a natural immune response within the tree in an effort to kill off the fungus.
-This reaction is the production of the oleoresin, or Oudh as it commonly known, which forms in the form of irregular patches of dark saturation in the wood, beginning as a light colour secretion and over time developing into a thicker and darker resin.
-This highly prized wood is most commonly found in the interior of ancient trees that can vary in age from a couple of decades to many hundreds of years - the highest quality Oudh coming from the oldest trees.
+This reaction is the production of the oleoresin, or Oudh as it commonly known, which forms in the form of irregular patches of dark saturation in the wood.
+It begins as a light colour secretion and over time developing into a thicker and darker resin.
+This highly prized wood is most commonly found in the interior of ancient trees that can vary in age from a couple of decades to many hundreds of years – the highest quality agarwood oil coming from the oldest trees.

 The above species of Aquilaria are spread across much of Asia; from the Indian Subcontinent to the Islands of Indonesia and Philippines.

 Due to unethical logging and the greedy exploits of mankind natural wild Oudh is in danger of extinction.
 More Oudh has been illegally poached in the last 10 years than the past 100 years and what was once available in reasonable supply with fair prices is difficult to come by and often sold at extortionate and ridiculous prices.

 Found in a Wide Variety of Sources